Planning-Inspectorate/data-model/docs/appeal-s78.md

 ## effectiveDateOfEnforcementNotice

-The effective date of an enforcement notice
+The effective date of an Enforcement Notice or Discontinuance Notice

 `effectiveDateOfEnforcementNotice`